scalacenter/course-management-tools/docs/getting_started.md

 ## The CMT approach

-A key characteristic of the CMT approach is that it add the possibility to track the version of a course in tis entirety.
+A key characteristic of the CMT approach is that it adds the possibility to track the version of a course in its entirety.
 In other words, it allows tracking of changes in the two dimensions we referred to in the introduction of this chapter.

 It makes this tracking in the second dimension possible by taking an unusual first step: it introduces the so-called _main repository_ from which, by means of one of the CMT tools, a number of artefacts can be derived for specific use cases.